minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

     If sending a custom token, you must specify its tokenid.
 Defaults to Minima (0x00).

 **state:** (optional)<br></br>
     List of state variables, if sending coins to a script.
-A JSON object in the format {\"port\":\"value\",..}
+A JSON object in the format \{"port":"value",..}

 **burn:** (optional)<br></br>
     The amount of Minima to burn with this transaction.